 Logs are uploaded in ten-minute intervals from the Umbrella log queue to the S3 bucket.
 Within the first two hours after a completed configuration, you should receive your first log upload to your S3 bucket.
 To check to see if everything is working, the Last Sync time in the Umbrella dashboard should update and logs should begin to appear in your S3 bucket (Amazon S3 > <bucketname> > dnslogs).
 The logs will appear in a GZIP format with the following file name format.
 The files will also be sorted into date-stamped folders.

 Depending on the Umbrella subscription you have, and depending on the type of bucket you configure, there are different versions of the log formats.
-Currently, there are four versions:
+Currently, there are five versions:

 - Version 1—for customers who have configured their own S3 bucket before November 2017.
 This version has a single sub-folder in the bucket and contains only DNS traffic logs.

 - Version 2—for customers who have configured their own S3 bucket after November 2017, or are using a Cisco-managed bucket.
 This version is inclusive of everything in version 1, and adds two new log types: Proxy traffic logs and IP traffic logs.
 Each log type has its own sub-folder.

 - Version 3— the same as version 2, but adds two new fields: Most Granular Identity Type and Identity Types for DNS logs.

 - Version 4—the same as version 3, but adds the Blocked Categories field for DNS and Proxy logs.

 - Version 5—the same as version 4, but adds three new fields: all Identities, all Identity Types, and Request Method for Proxy logs.